LogtalkDotOrg/logtalk-for-vscode/README.md

 ## Installation

-This extension can be installed from the [Marketplace](https://marketplace.visualstudio.com/items?itemName=LogtalkDotOrg.logtalk-for-vscode&ssr=false#overview) or by downloading its `.vsix` file and selecting `'Extensions: Install from VSIX...'` command from the command palette.
-See [Development](#development) for details on how the generate the extension `.vsix` file.
+This extension can be installed directly from VSCode, from the [Marketplace](https://marketplace.visualstudio.com/items?itemName=LogtalkDotOrg.logtalk-for-vscode&ssr=false#overview), or by downloading its `.vsix` file and selecting `'Extensions: Install from VSIX...'` command from the command palette.
+See [Development](#development) for details on how the generate the extension `.vsix` file for a git version.

 This extension **must** be configured before it can be used.
 Notably, the following settings are required: